signalwire/digital_employees/serverless/Thermal_Thrillers/README.md

 "unit_age": 20,
 "warranty": "true",
 "additional_info": "Maintenance contract",
-"summary": "You are experiencing issues with your air }
+"summary": "You are experiencing issues with your air conditioner" }
 ```